Skip to Content

 The organizers insisted that the march is legit, telling Mission Local that they “think most American billionaires have had greatly positive societal impacts, directly and indirectly.”

-But if they love billionaires enough to rally for them, wouldn’t the organizers at least be able to rattle off nine of them (and how they got their billions) without the help of AI?
+But if they love billionaires enough to rally for them, wouldn’t the organizers at least be able to rattle off 10 of them (and how they got their billions) without the help of AI?

 Stay in touch